 This book is a favorite bedtime story for kids and parents alike.
 It begins with construction vehicles working hard at a construction site, then highlights each one as it goes to sleep for the night.
 The whimsical illustrations and rhyming cadence will hold your toddler’s attention and prepare them for going to sleep as well.

 Comes in hardcover, paperback, board book, and even a glow in the dark edition.
 Fans can also get a matching game, sound book, or gift set with a plush crane.

-The only complaint I see is that all the construction vehicles are male.
+The only complaint parents have is that all the construction vehicles are male.
 This is remedied in the book that follows, Mighty, Mighty Construction Site.
-So if that is an issue for you, maybe you could just skip to that book!
+So if you prefer, you could just skip to that book!

 Made For Me

 Made For Me is a great alternative to the many mommy books on the market, as it is meant to be read by fathers to their little ones.
 Full of heartwarming, tender moments, it is a wonderful way to strengthen the bond between father and child!

 If you’re looking for a book that provides a sensory experience while also developing motor skills and prewriting skills, this is it!
 Kids of all ages love tracing the bright, colorful zig-zags, circles, wavy lines, and more.

 This poignant book is a wonderful read for children of all ages.
 The focus is not so much on what job children will have when they grow up, but on character traits such as kindness, courage, and creativity.
 There is also a beautiful, illustrated growth chart for the wall that can be purchased separately.